luyike221/dify_markdown_to_word_plugin/README.md

 # Smart Doc Generator (Dify Plugin)

-A smart Markdown to Word document generator with automatic chart generation (pie charts, bar charts, line charts) and flexible template mechanism, enabling rapid generation of formatted Word documents for various scenarios.
+A smart Markdown to Word document generator with **automatic chart generation** (pie charts, bar charts, line charts) and flexible template mechanism, enabling rapid generation of formatted Word documents with rich visualizations for various scenarios.

 ## Overview

-Smart Doc Generator is a powerful Dify plugin that converts Markdown content into professionally formatted Word documents (.docx).
-It features intelligent chart generation capabilities that automatically recognize data patterns in Markdown and generate appropriate visualizations.
+Smart Doc Generator is a powerful Dify plugin that converts Markdown content into professionally formatted Word documents (.docx). **The plugin's standout feature is its intelligent chart generation system** that automatically recognizes data patterns in Markdown and generates beautiful, professional charts (pie charts, bar charts, line charts) directly embedded in Word documents.
+Combined with a flexible template system, it enables rapid generation of data-rich, visually appealing documents.

 ## Key Features

+### 📊 Intelligent Chart Generation (Core Feature)

+**Generate professional charts directly in Word documents!** This plugin's most powerful feature automatically creates beautiful, publication-ready charts from your data:

+- **Automatic Chart Recognition**: Intelligently identifies data patterns in Markdown tables and content
+- **Multiple Chart Types**: Supports pie charts, bar charts, and line charts
+- **Flexible Positioning**: Charts can be inserted at specific positions in the document (before/after headings, tables, etc.)
+- **Professional Styling**: Charts are styled to match your document theme and color scheme
+- **Customizable Size**: Adjust chart width to fit your document layout
+- **Seamless Integration**: Charts are embedded directly in the Word document, no external files needed

+**Use Cases:**
+- Sales reports with monthly trend charts
+- Survey results with pie chart visualizations
+- Performance dashboards with bar chart comparisons
+- Research papers with data visualization
+- Business presentations with embedded charts

 ### 🎨 Template System (Core Feature)